flant/shell-operator/README.md

 ### Build an image with your hooks

-A hook is a script that, when executed with `--config` option, returns configuration in JSON.
+A hook is a script that, when executed with `--config` option, returns configuration in JSON format.
 Learn [more](HOOKS.md) about hooks.

-Let's create a small operator that will watch for all Pods in all Namespaces and simply log a name of a new Pod.
+Let's create a small operator that will watch for all Pods in all Namespaces and simply log the name of a new Pod.

 "kubernetes" binding is used to tell Shell-operator about objects that we want to watch.
 Create the `pods-hook.sh` file with the following content: